Engineers Australia

 Through in-depth discovery sessions with Engineers Australia’s executive team, Spaceful identified several key objectives to guide the transformation:

-• Create a magnetic hub to encourage engagement and promote use of the facilities.
+• Create a magnetic hub: Encourage engagement and increase utilisation of the facilities.

-• Showcase the full spectrum of engineering across all sectors and disciplines.
+• Showcase engineering diversity: Highlight the full spectrum of engineering across all sectors and disciplines.

-• Revitalise the legacy headquarters while preserving its historical significance.
+• Revitalise the headquarters: Modernise the legacy space while preserving its historical significance.

-• Consolidate teams onto a single floorplate to improve efficiency, collaboration and culture.
+• Improve efficiency and culture: Consolidate teams onto a single floorplate to strengthen efficiency, collaboration and culture.

-• Build in future-proof flexibility, including potential for subleasing.
+• Enable future flexibility: Incorporate future-proof flexibility, including potential for subleasing.

-• Support diverse work styles through a variety of workspace types and collaborative spaces.
+• Support diverse work styles: Provide a variety of workspace types and collaborative settings to accommodate different needs and preferences.

 Design